asadhayat1068/assignments/lab1/README.md

 In Golang this structure can be implemented by using an array and a map: the array would keep ordered hashes (arrays are ordered in Go), and the map would keep hash to block pairs (maps are unordered).
 But for now, in your blockchain prototype you just need to use an array as shown below.
-In [Lab3](../lab3/README) we will add a persistence layer and no longer use an array and/or map.

 ```go
 type Blockchain struct {